groegerj/Android-Terminal-Emulator/README.md

 I attached the original README file of jackpalterm.AOSP at the end of this document.
 TODO: should be merged.

-Notice: Compiling as part of Cyanogenmod 13 works great, whereas the usual Gradle build system is presently BROKEN.
+Compiling has been tested along with the source code tree of Cyanogenmod 13 as well as LineageOS 14.1.
-I am going to fix this later.
+The usual Gradle build system (which was originally broken by my changes) now works again.

 # Original README by Jack Palevich